valsysinc/valsys-api/docs/cli.md

     ]
 }
 ```
-there are two main chunks of config:
+There are two main chunks of config:

 * `spawnModelsConfig` which controls the overal models to be spawned,
 * `populateModulesConfig` which controls the module population of the models.